-How To Choose The Best Battery Powered Amp For You
+How to Choose the Right Amp For You

-In order to find the best battery powered amp, there are a few areas that you should pay particular attention to while shopping around.
+To find the best battery-powered amp, there are a few areas that you should pay particular attention to while shopping around.
 Keep on reading to learn more about them.

-There are 3 main types of battery power for amplifiers.
+There are three main types of battery power for amplifiers.

-There are also amps that take disposable batteries.
-They do offer the flexibility of being able to carry spares, or purchase additional batteries as necessary.
-They can, however, be expensive to run in the long term, as it’s not uncommon for amps to use as many as 8 batteries at a time.
+Some amps take disposable batteries, which offers the flexibility of being able to carry spares or purchase additional batteries as necessary.
+They can be expensive to run in the long term, however, as it’s not uncommon for amps to use as many as eight batteries at a time.

-Battery powered amps come with some of the smallest speakers of any amplifier, with some being as small as 2.5”.
-As with any amp, the larger the speaker, the better the frequency response, however, larger speakers can add significant weight, making the amp heavier and less portable.
+Battery-powered amps come with some of the smallest speakers of any amplifier, with some being as tiny as 2.5”.
+As with any amp, the larger the speaker, the better the frequency response.
+However, larger speakers can add significant weight, making the amp heavier and less portable.

-On the topic of portability, the overwhelming majority of players looking for battery powered amps are hoping to be able to take them out and about.
-Consider the physical size and weight of the amp you need before making a decision.
-If you’re looking at a high powered amp, be sure it has comfortable carry handles or straps to make taking it out with you easier.
-If you want to be completely mobile, consider one of the smaller amps with a built in belt loop.
+On the topic of portability, the overwhelming majority of players looking for battery-powered amps are hoping to be able to take them out and about, either for busking or just hanging out with friends.
+Consider the physical size and weight of the amp you need before deciding.
+If you’re looking at a high-powered amp, be sure it has comfortable carry handles or straps to make taking it out with you easier.
+If you want to be completely mobile, consider one of the smaller amps with a built-in belt loop.